Optical microscopy

 Optical microscopy has some drawbacks.
 The technique can produce images from materials that have enough contrast or from strongly refracting objects.
 Sample thickness is also restricted in the case of transmission mode to tens of micrometers.
 The resolution of the optical microscope is limited to 0.2 micrometers and the practical magnification limit is 1000x.
 For smaller objects, SEM, TEM, and AFM are preferred methods.

-If you need microscopy services, do not hesitate to contact our experts through the form below.
+If you need microscopy services, do not hesitate to contact our experts using the form below.
 In addition to optical microscopy, we offer a wide range of electron microscopy analyses, as well as hot-stage microscopy for observing changes that occur with increasing temperature.

 Suitable sample matrices